Jessy-Amod/Jessy-Amod/README.md

 - 💞️ I’m looking to collaborate on Python
 - 📫 How to reach me jessyamod@gmailcom
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I am currently studying Server and Network Administration in Datec Learning Centers in The Nation's Capital, Port Morseby, Papua New Guniea.
+- ⚡ Fun fact: I am currently studying Server and Network Administration.
 Learning how to code is the exciting part of this journey

 <!---
 Jessy-Amod/Jessy-Amod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.